mfaani/mfaani/content/posts/interviewing/dynamic-programming/longest-common-sequence/index.md

 Subproblems for LCS is: "what's the LCS for two strings prefixed at (s1,s2)?"
 Both my approaches have the same subproblem.
 But the code for that becomes different because the direction is different.

+### Note on readibility

+The returning value for the two approaches are:

+- `return helper(Stage(0, 0))`
+- `return helper(Stage(t1.count - 1, t2.count - 1))`

+Which one makes more sense?
+The second approach is slightly more readable in this case.
+Readers might be confused as to why you're returning the value for `Stage(0,0)` and not the last.
+That said for me personally it was easier to write code that starts from (0,0) and expand.

 ## Acknowlegements

 Special thanks to [Tim Vermeulen](https://github.com/timvermeulen) for answering my questions so I was able to put this post together and [Maks Verner](https://stackoverflow.com/users/9651461/maks-verver) for writing [this post](https://stackoverflow.com/a/77560704/5175709)